JetBrains/Qodana/README.md

  - If you want to have a cloud service, start with TeamCity Cloud and contact us at [qodana-support@jetbrains.com](mailto:qodana-support@jetbrains.com).
 We will add the Qodana plugin to your installation.

 Contact us at [qodana-support@jetbrains.com](mailto:qodana-support@jetbrains.com) or via [our issue tracker](https://youtrack.jetbrains.com/newIssue?project=QD).
 We eagerly want your feedback on what's already there and if there are any features that we miss.
-The more you tell us about your needs, the better we will be to fit you!